owickstrom/writing-a-screencast-video-editor-in-haskell/README.md

-# Declarative GTK+ Programming in Haskell
+# Writing a Screencast Video Editor in Haskell

-A talk given at LambdAle in London, September 1st, 2018.
+A talk for Lambda World Cadiz 2018

 ## Building